Casually Polished: What to Wear When You Don’t Want to Have to Think About It

 #1 – Coordinated neutrals

 One of my foolproof outfit formulas is to start with a column of color.
-Here I’ve selected a navy sweater and a darker wash jean.
-I’ve added a relaxed knit blazer in a lighter color for a bit of soft structure.
-This one’s warm, but lightweight enough to layer under your winter coat.
+Here, I’ve selected a striped t-shirt (which could also be styled with a navy sweater for extra warmth) and a darker wash of jeans.
+You could also go with this relaxed knit blazer in a lighter color for a bit of soft structure.
 (I’d suggest sizing down for a more fitted look.)

 More knit jacket/blazer options:

 Sticking to a maximum of 3 neutrals also helps pull the look together.
-The bag and belt coordinate, as do the jacket and sneakers.
 You can use any neutrals that work with your seasonal palette.
 A pair of simple but visible earrings adds a finishing touch.

 #2 – The Full Monochrome